sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/mysql.rst

 Test Connection and Save
 +++++

-Once you have entered all the details, click on ``Test Connection``.
+Once you have entered the connection details, click on ``Test Connection``.
 If the connection is successful,  click on ``Save`` to save the connection.

-Now, you are ready to create connection using the resources in datasets and workflows.
+Now, you are ready to start using the Connection in workflows.

 ..
 Note:: Make sure that MySQL URL should be accessible from Sparkflows web server URL.